LummiGIS/Detrend-Surface-Models/README.md

 # Detrend-Surface-Models
-ESRI 10.x and ArcPro tools to detrend surface models (create relative surface models RSM).
+ESRI 10.x tools to detrend surface models (create relative surface models RSM).
 These tools were developed to detrend surface models along river channels.
 These tool include Arc Toolbox tool to detred surface models using Euclidean plane, by transect lines, and using Voronoi polygons.
-ArcGIS or ArcPro are required.

 Detrend By Transect:
 Using user defined transect lines that cross perpendicular to a river channel (or any topographic fall line).
 The tool finds the lowest elevation along the fall line.
 The lowest elevation along the transect become the z value for the detrended surface.
 The detrended surface is subtracted from the existing surface models.
 Note:  Transect lines must not cross each other.